jbush001/NyuziToolchain/README.md

 This is a port of LLVM and the clang compiler to an experimental GPGPU architecture (https://github.com/jbush001/GPGPU).

 ## Building:
 * This requires a newer version of a compiler that supports c++11.
-Upgrade your compiler if necessary.
+Upgrade your host compiler if necessary.
 * cmake must be installed.
 This is available for most Linux distros and can be installed automatically using the standard package manager (apt-get, yum, etc).
 Sources are available here:  http://www.cmake.org/

 Create a build directory from within the top level directory of this project: